 Our directors are responsible for providing strategic direction and governance, ensuring effective financial and risk management oversight and continued organisational viability and sustainability.
 Also, and perhaps most importantly, they’re custodians of Fred Hollows’ legacy and reputation.

 Director since 2021

 Jane held positions at the most senior levels of the Commonwealth Departments of Foreign Affairs and Trade, Industry, and Prime Minister and Cabinet.
 She led a highly successful diplomatic career, including as Ambassador to UNESCO Paris, Counsellor, Australian Embassy, Tokyo and assignments in Asia, Africa and Pacific.
-Throughout her career, she has been involved with a broad range of development and Indigenous organisations.
-Jane is the founder and Principal of a Canberra advisory firm specialising in strategy, capability and international business development, and also works as an executive coach to private and public sector leaders.
+In other public sector roles, she was the Deputy Secretary of Austrade and the Chief Operating Officer, Digital Transformation Office in the Prime Minister’s Department.
+Throughout her career, Jane has been involved with a broad range of development and Indigenous organisations.
+Jane is the founder and Principal of a anberra advisory firm specialising in strategy, capability and international business development, and also works as an executive coach to private and public sector leaders.

 Return to top

 Helen is an expert in public health and development and social policy with a special focus on infectious diseases.
 She has been involved in the work of a range of key national and international health and development organisations.
 Based in Geneva from 2005 until her retirement in 2014, Helen worked as Deputy CEO at the Global Fund to Fight AIDS, Tuberculosis and Malaria and then at Gavi, The Vaccine Alliance.
 She was appointed an Officer in the Order of Australia in 2017.